 To give a fuller account of our results, we must first describe how a typical monad--theory correspondence arises.
-As in~\cite{Weber2007Familial}, such correspondences may be parametrised by pairs consisting of a category $\E$ and a small, full, dense subcategory $K \colon \A \hookrightarrow \E$.
+As in~\cite{Weber2007Familial}, the basic setting for such a correspondence can be encapsulated by a pair consisting of a category $\E$ and a small, full, dense subcategory $K \colon \A \hookrightarrow \E$.
 For example, the Lawvere theory--finitary monad correspondence for finitary algebraic structure on sets is associated to the choice of $\E = \cat{Set}$ and $\A = \mathbb{F}$ the full subcategory of finite cardinals.

-Each of the correspondences associated to the pair $(\A, \E)$ will be an equivalence between a suitable category of \emph{$\A$-monads} and a suitable category of \emph{$\A$-theories}. $\A$-monads are certain monads on $\E$; while $\A$-theories are certain identity-on-objects functors out of $\A$.
+Given $\E$ and $K \colon \A \hookrightarrow \E$, the goal is to establish an equivalence between a suitable category of \emph{$\A$-monads} and a suitable category of \emph{$\A$-theories}.
+The $\A$-monads will be a certain class of monads on $\E$; while the $\A$-theories will be a certain class of identity-on-objects functors out of $\A$.
 We are being deliberately vague about the conditions on each side, as they are among the seemingly \emph{ad hoc} design choices we spoke of earlier.
-Be these as they may, the correspondence itself always arises through application of the following two constructions.
+But regardless of this, the monad--theory correspondence itself always arises through application of the following two constructions.